History of Orange, Texas Rotary Club

 Over the next few decades, the Orange Rotary Club grew both in numbers and in its influence within the larger Rotary community.
 Mr. Stark provided leadership at the State of Texas regional level, and eventually served as a Director and Vice-President of Rotary International.
 Club members have effectively contributed their time and talents at the District level, including District Governors J. Neal Miller (1960-1961), Barney Morris (1982-1983) and Jim Stelly (1988-1989).

 Rotary's presence continued to grow in Orange County with the addition of two new Clubs sponsored by the Orange Club.
-The Vidor, Texas USA Rotary Club was chartered in 1970, and the Bridge City, Texas USA Rotary Club was chartered in 1974.
-The three Orange County Clubs provide full coverage for Rotary activity in the different communities within the county.
+The Vidor, Texas USA Rotary Club was chartered in 1970, and the Bridge City, Texas USA Rotary Club

 The Rotary Club of Orange, Texas USA is proud of its heritage and looks forward to meeting the opportunities and challenges that future years might bring as its members continue to put "Service Above Self" in their personal or business environments.

 Location.
 30° 5.558′ N, 93° 44.174′ W. Marker is in Orange, Texas, in Orange County.
 Marker can be reached from Seventh Street near West Green Avenue, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 201 7th Street, Orange TX 77630, United States of America.
+Touch for directions.